zaphosting/docs/docs/satisfactory-addmods.md

 So that there are no problems with the transfer of the changes, please make sure that your server is stopped beforehand!

 Now connect to your server via FTP to be able to upload the mods in the next step.
-We have described everything about the FTP connection in [this manual](gameserver-ftpaccess.md).
+We have described everything about the FTP connection in [Access via FTP](gameserver-ftpaccess.md).
 After the connection has been established, open the following folder path: `/gXXXX/modded-satisfactory/FactoryGame/Mods`

 Now you have to open the local folder of Satisfactory on your PC.